EarthlySkies/kura5-savehelper/README.md

 ### About the program

 #### Features
-- Creates backups of your currently active saves
+- Create backups of your currently active saves
-- Loads backup saves into any save slot
+- Load backup saves into any save slot
-- Compresses the backup saves to reduce disk usage
+- Backups are automatically compressed to reduce disk usage

 #### Warnings
 - After selecting which save slot to insert a backup save into, the helper will overwrite any active save in that slot without warning